-The board shall adopt and certify a budget for the operation of the school district to the county auditor by September 20.
-It shall be the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities.
+The board shall adopt and certify a budget for the operation of the school district to the county assessor by September 30.
+It shall be the responsibility of the superintendent to file the adopted and certified budget with the county levying board and county clerk.